oVirt/ovirt-site/source/develop/release-management/releases/3.5.2/index.html.md

 wiki_last_updated: 2015-05-06
 ---

-# OVirt 3.5.2 Release Notes
+# oVirt 3.5.2 Release Notes

 The oVirt Project is pleased to announce the availability of oVirt 3.5.2 release as of April 28th, 2015.